US STOCKS-Wall St falls as Facebook's forecast disrupts tech recovery | Business

 US STOCKS-Wall St falls as Facebook's forecast disrupts tech recovery

 U.S. shares fell on Thursday, with the Nasdaq diving more than 2%, as Facebook-owner Meta Platforms' dour forecast jolted the broader tech sector and threatened to upend a nascent recovery in stock markets.
-Meta shares sank 24.5% and were set for their biggest single-day decline ever, as the company blamed Apple's privacy changes and increased competition from rivals such as TikTok for its disappointing outlook.
+Meta shares sank 25% in what could be the worst single-day wipeout in market value for a U.S. company, as it blamed Apple's privacy changes and increased competition from rivals such as TikTok for its disappointing outlook.

 - Country: